AfiyaAnika/22310060_Anika/README.md

 ## 4 Clustering
 Clustering is a machine learning technique used to group similar data points together.
 The goal is to create clusters where the items within a single group are very similar, while items in different groups are distinct.
 It's considered an "unsupervised" method because we don't provide any pre-labeled examples; the algorithm finds the patterns on its own.
-I have use UArrests dataset for clustering this clustering analysis.
+I have use **UArrests** dataset for clustering this clustering analysis.

 ## 5 DBSCAN
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular clustering algorithm that groups data points based on how closely they are packed together.
 Unlike other methods like K-Means, DBSCAN doesn't require you to specify the number of clusters beforehand and can identify clusters of any shape.
 I've created a random sample and implemented DBSCAN to cluster them.

+## 6 Multidimensional Scaling(MDS
+Multidimensional Scaling (MDS) is a data visualization technique used to create a map of items based on their similarities or dissimilarities.
+The main goal is to represent the data points in a lower-dimensional space (usually 2D or 3D) while preserving the pairwise distances between them as accurately as possible.
+I've used **Politicians** dataset for this analysis to reduce the high dimentional data into lower dimention.

+## 7 Correspondence Analysis(CA)
+Correspondence Analysis (CA) is a statistical technique used to visualize the relationships within a table of categorical data (also known as a contingency table or cross-tabulation).
+It essentially creates a "map" that shows how the categories of two or more variables relate to each other.
+I have used **UArrests** dataset for this analysis.